-St. Nicholas fortress is amazing fortification building located at the entrance of St. Anthony channel in Sibenik.
+St. Nicholas fortress is an amazing fortification building located at the entrance of St. Anthony channel in Sibenik.
 The fortress was officially opened for visitors on June 15, 2019.
-The only way to arrive at the fortress in 2019. is to take the boat tour from Sibenik Riva.
+The only way to get to the fortress in 2023 is to take the boat tour from Sibenik Riva.

 Boat line schedule and ticket price

-The boat features WC, which can be used during the ride and sightseeing of the fortress.
+The boat features a WC, which can be used during the ride and sightseeing of the fortress.

-Ticket price is 130 kunas (around 18 euros) per person.
-You can buy a ticket online at official St. Anthony's channel page, or at ticket shop which is located next to the pier at Šibenik Riva.
+The ticket price is 130 kuna (around 18 euros) per person.
+You can buy a ticket online at official St. Anthony's channel page, or at the ticket shop which is located next to the pier at Šibenik Riva.

 Boat tour to St. Nicholas fortress

-After a few minutes, the guide gave us basic info and warnings about the tour: we were expected to follow the rules and take care of tablet and headset that was given to us during the tour.
-After that, the boat tour started.
+After a few minutes, the guide gave us basic info and warnings about the tour: we were expected to follow the rules and take care of the tablet and headset that were given to us during the tour.
+Then the boat tour started.

 It took us around twenty minutes to arrive at the fortress.
 We were travelling through the St. Anthony's channel, one of the most beautiful natural attractions of Sibenik.
 While riding the boat, we could see the so-called Hitler's eyes, a shelter for ships in World War II.
-Another attraction of the channel was beautiful St. Anthony cave, where a small church was found.
+Another attraction of the channel was St. Anthony's Cave, where a small church was found.
 The last attraction was, of course, the fortress of St. Nicholas.
-You will notice at first sight how astonishing fortress really is.
+You will notice at first sight how astonishing the fortress really is.

 About St. Nicholas fortress

-The only way to visit the fortress in 2019. is boat line from Sibenik Riva.
-Entrance from the land side is not yet available for visitors, but it may be available in 2020.
+The only way to visit the fortress in 2022 is by boat line from Sibenik Riva.
+The entrance from the land side is not yet available for visitors, but it should be constructed in the upcoming years.
 Much of the work will be carried out in the near future on the fortress and nearby area for the purpose of preservation and improved tourist offer.
-It is easy to notice that fortress is currently devastated and it needs full reconstruction.
+It is easy to notice that fortress is currently devastated with the need for a full reconstruction.